At Step 1, select the Website option or App option or both.

 These suggestions align closely with current privacy laws.
 Even basic Privacy Policies should include this information.

 SurveyMonkey offers other guidance and suggestions about good privacy protections.
 These elements are often integrated into Privacy by Design plans that many corporations have already adopted to increase information security.

-SurveyMonkey suggests that you only collect what personal information is necessary, keep the data secure, and know the privacy requirements of your home jurisdictions:
+SurveyMonkey suggests that you only collect what personal information is necessary and only keep it for as long as necessary:

 Another recommendation by SurveyMonkey is to include a consent statement.
 This assures your privacy terms are accepted and survey respondents understand that they are sharing personal data with you: